8/30/25

 6. Place the mouthpiece in your mouth and close your lips tightly around it.

-7. Start to breathe in slowly through your mouth while pressing down on the canister to release one puff of medicine.
+7. Begin to breathe in slowly through your mouth, pressing down on the canister to release one puff of medicine.

-8. Keep breathing in slowly and deeply for about 5 seconds, then remove the inhaler from your mouth.
+8. Keep breathing in slowly and deeply for about 5 seconds before removing the inhaler from your mouth.

 9. Hold your breath for up to 10 seconds, or as long as comfortable.